skienzmatishun/rippreport/content/p/captain-jack/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Council President Jack Burrell rigged airport authority bids to favor political cronies and private business partners.
+Documents reveal how airport officials altered lease agreements and canceled public broadcasts to hide suspicious land deals.
+See how a network of self-serving insiders quietly took control of public assets.
 ---
 Fairhope Airport Authority recently held a special meeting, Jan 8th to discuss a “notice of availability”.